syzer/flappy-bird/README.md

 #Disclaimer:
 I decided to redo the game , and steal all assets.
-And use tutorial on http://www.codevinsky.com/
+And use tutorial on http://www.codevinsky.com/, but i didn't like so i followed phaser website examples